brigadecore/brigade/docs/content/topics/operators/security.md

 - *Isolate Brigade in a namespace*: It is best to run Brigade in its own namespace.
 For example, when installing Brigade via its [Helm chart], do `helm install --namespace brigade ...`.
-- *RBAC Enabled*: Role-based access control is enabled by default.
-While it is possible to disable via a corresponding chart value, we won't vouch for the security of anything Brigade-related in a non-RBAC-enabled cluster.
 - *Multiple tenants in Brigade*: Brigade supports multiple projects per Brigade server instance, but it must be mentioned that users within Brigade can usually see (read) all projects on that instance, though they might not